sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/01 - Subcon.md

 He gathered his thoughts.
 He was just in that... *void*, for lack of a better word, and now he was here.

 And his Forest.
 He floated out of his chair to survey the path toward the village.
-It was the same as it always was, but it had also, at the same time, been lost under unending lava flow.
+It was the same as it always was, but it had also, last he saw, been lost under unending lava flow.

 It was almost as if...